Self-Improving Semantic Perception for Indoor Localisation: Related Work

-A large range of works explored different variants of self-supervision to learn useful image features in \acp{cnn}.
+\textbf{Self-supervision} is often used to learn useful image features in \acp{cnn}.
 These techniques include learning to (re)color images~\cite{zhang2016colorful}, to (un)rotate images~\cite{gidaris2018unsupervised}, or to relatively position random crops~\cite{doersch2015unsupervised}.
-However, supervision is always required to relate the learned features to any meaning.
-In mobile agents, egomotion was found to be a promising, cheaply available self-supervision signal for a range of tasks~\cite{agrawal2015learning}.
-Photometric consistency between video frames is used to jointly learn camera calibration, visual odometry, depth estimation, and optical flow~\cite{Chen2019-rk}.
+However, these features require further (supervised) processing to relate them to e.g. classes.
+In mobile agents, egomotion was found to be a promising self-supervision signal for a range of tasks~\cite{agrawal2015learning}.
+Photometric consistency between video frames can be used to jointly learn camera calibration, visual odometry, depth estimation, and optical flow~\cite{Chen2019-rk}.\\ A different line of works produces pseudolabels for segmentation by leveraging models trained on more available data.
+Class activation maps of image classifiers~\cite{DBLP:journals/corr/ZhouKLOT15} can be used to identify object regions as a segmentation proxy~\cite{chang2020mixupcam, DBLP:journals/corr/abs-1902-10421, Huang_2018_CVPR}.
+Furthermore, segmentation predictions can be refined by optimizing over Mask R-CNN predictions, room layout estimation, and superpixels~\cite{reza2019automatic}, by tracking and optical flow~\cite{Porzi2020-io}, or by aggregating predictions in 3D space and projecting them back onto images~\cite{sun20203d}.
+While there is no direct prior work for background-foreground-segmentation, our proposed method builds up on similar ideas to use observable characteristics of the environment to produce a learning signal for the target task.